BS in Education & Human Development to EdM in Teaching English to Speakers of Other Languages (TESOL) Multilingual Learner Education

-The BS/EdM degree program is designed for academically motivated Wheelock undergraduate students who are interested in pursuing careers as public-school second language educators of designated English learners.
+The sequential BS-to-EdM degree program is designed for academically motivated Wheelock undergraduate students who are interested in pursuing careers as public-school second language educators of designated English learners.
 This program allows students to complete a BS and EdM in less time than it would take to pursue both degrees independently.
 After obtaining a broad foundation in education and human development at the undergraduate level, master’s students will deepen their knowledge of language acquisition, linguistics, and literacy instruction.
 The program centers on equity, and students who complete the program will understand the importance of culturally sustaining pedagogy, curriculum, and assessment.
 The program emphasizes evidence-based practices and introduces students to policy issues related to the instruction of bilingual and multilingual learners.

 Bachelor’s-to-Master’s Programs are linked bachelor’s and master’s degree programs in which the two degrees are conferred sequentially.
 This program includes at least 156 units overall, including 128 that are required of the baccalaureate degree and an additional 36–38 required to fulfill the master’s portion of the degree.
 A maximum of 8 units from the undergraduate degree may be counted toward the associated master’s degree.
 The units applied toward the master’s degree must be at the 500 level or above and must be selected from the list of courses required for the EdM.
 Students will work with their academic advisors in consultation with the Undergraduate Program Director to determine which courses to take.
 Since students’ academic profiles differ, these decisions will be made in collaboration with faculty advisors.

 Students must apply to Bachelor’s-to-Master’s Programs before the conferral of the bachelor’s degree.
 Typically, students apply to this Bachelor’s-to-Master’s Program by the end of their sophomore year.
-Students who have achieved a GPA of 3.0 or better by the end of their sophomore year or their fourth semester of study will be invited to apply to the combined degree program.
+Students who have achieved a GPA of 3.0 or better by the end of their sophomore year or their fourth semester of study will be invited to apply to the sequential degree program.

 Students should consult with the Financial Assistance office to learn how entrance into the Bachelor’s to-Master’s Program might impact their financial aid.